Flora Cash: Debut album and breakthrough: 2017–2018

+Subsequent releases: 2018–present

+In late 2019, Flora Cash announced their first U.S. headlining tour for early 2020, called the Baby, It's Okay tour.
+It sold out within several days but was subsequently cancelled due to the outbreak of the COVID-19 pandemic.

-In March 2020, the pair released Baby, It's Okay, their second full-length album on RCA Records.
+In March 2020, Flora Cash released Baby, It's Okay, their second full-length album, on RCA Records.

-Cole and Shpresa's first child, Rocker Peggy Lleshaj Randall, was born in November 2020.
+Cole and Shpresa's first child was born in November 2020.

 On October 22, 2021, Flora Cash released their third full-length album, Our Generation, to popular and critical acclaim.
-Regarding the record, Spill Magazine wrote, "Musically gifted and true poets of the 21st century, Flora Cash brings connection to the connectionless and inspires the heartbroken to keep looking for love.
-A cutting-edge band that doesn't confine itself to one sound, Our Generation is a wonderful example of what strong writing and production can look like."
+Regarding the record, The Spill Magazine wrote, "Musically gifted and true poets of the 21st century, Flora Cash brings connection to the connectionless and inspires the heartbroken to keep looking for love.
+A cutting-edge band that doesn't confine itself to one sound, Our Generation is a wonderful example of what strongwriting and production can look like."
 Loud Magazine listed the record as one of the best of 2021, writing, "'our generation' is [Flora Cash's] best experience so far."
-The release of the album landed the pair on the cover of internationally popular arts and culture magazine Gaffa for the November 2021 edition, along with an accompanying interview.
-The breakout single from Our Generation, "Soul Mate", has garnered more than 19 million streams on Spotify, and the accompanying video has received over 2 million views.
+The release of the album landed the pair on the cover of the popular arts and culture magazine Gaffa for the November 2021 edition, along with an accompanying interview.
+The breakout single from Our Generation, "Soul Mate", has garnered more than 25 million streams on Spotify, and the accompanying video has received over two million views.